WebDevStudios/WDS-WP-API-CSV/README.md

 ## Description ##

-Output WP-API json data to CSV
+Output WP-API json data to CSV.
+Add the `_csv` query parameter to convert JSON query responses to a CSV download.

 ## Installation ##